bsmith89/longev-mgen/doc/submission.md

 While other genomes labeled as _Muribaculaceae_ had also been deposited at the time of this work, they were excluded from this analysis due to redundancy or apparent misidentification to the family.
+More recently, several other isolate genomes have become available but have also not been included here.
 Thirty previously constructed MAGs [@Ormerod2016] were obtained from the SRA.
 For
 comparison, nucleotide sequences for _B. thetaiotaomicron_ VPI-5482